Himmler's wartime diaries: Content

 On the entry for October 4 the first of the Posen speeches is recorded simply as "17:30: speech to SS officers".
 This speech, where Himmler describes the mission of the SS as "the extermination of the Jewish race", is considered the clearest public statement Himmler made about the Holocaust.

 On the day of Operation Valkyrie, the entry records that he is set to meet with Hitler at the Wolf's Lair at 13:45, then lunch with Wilhelm Keitel.
-Himmler returns to Berlin that evening, ordering the execution of Claus von Stauffenberg and his three co-conspirators, who had been arrested earlier that day.
+Himmler returns to Berlin that evening, following the execution of Claus von Stauffenberg and his three co-conspirators, who had been arrested earlier that day.
 In the early hours of the following morning, at 4:08 AM, he bans the use of the word "Valkyrie" in German lands.

 The entries record his daily meals.
 One lunch at Dachau on March 9, 1943 is described as "comradely".
-During a visit to Buchenwald, the diary records that Himmler "Took a snack in the cafe at the SS casino".
+During a visit to Buchenwald, the diary records that Himmler "Took a snack in the cafe at the SS kasino" (kasino is a common term in German meaning officer's mess).

 According to the entries Himmler's hobbies included stargazing, saunas and card games.